 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Heavy Work: While performing the duties of this job, the employee is regularly required to stand, walk, use hands and/or arms to administer therapy programs, crouch or stoop, and lift and transfer up to 50 pounds independently on a continuous basis.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The work will occur in an office and field environment and regularly include working with residents in the rehabilitation office.

 CERTIFICATES, LICENSES, REGISTRATIONS

-This position requires the possession of an Illinois Registered Physical Therapist's license.
+This position requires the possession of a current license in Illinois as a Professional Registered Nurse (RN).